galaxyproject/training-material/topics/admin/tutorials/tool-management/tutorial.md

 # Obtaining a Tool List

-Sometimes your users might request that you install all of the same tools as they were previously using in a domain specific server.
-Ephemeris offers functionality to obtain a `tool_list.yaml` for all of the tools installed on an instance.
+Sometimes a user might ask you to install all the tools they were previously using on another Galaxy instance.
+Ephemeris can produce a `tool_list.yaml` file for all the tools installed on a server.

 > ### {% icon hands_on %} Hands-on: Obtain UseGalaxy.eu's tool list
 >
-> 1. Use the Ephemeris command [`get-tool-list`](https://ephemeris.readthedocs.io/en/latest/commands/get-tool-list.html) to obtain the full set of tools installed to UseGalaxy.eu
+> 1. Use the Ephemeris [`get-tool-list`](https://ephemeris.readthedocs.io/en/latest/commands/get-tool-list.html) command to obtain the full set of tools installed on UseGalaxy.eu
 >
 >    > ### {% icon question %} Question
 >    > What did your command look like?